ayushdh96/MIE_Diarization/README.md

 ## Known Limitations
 - Overlapping speakers are yet to be addressed, a possible approach would be to separate the audio file and isolate only one speaker, then feed it into the pipeline but this will need much more computation
 - There might be some errors, please raise an issue if you encounter any.
+- There can be situation where the model may hallucinate when creating summary.

 ## Future Improvements
 - Improve overlapping of the audio